RISE Fund: Racialized and Indigenous Supports for Equity

 We will consider other requests as long as they still fall within the broader criteria of the grant.

-Please note: If you are uncertain about the eligibility of an expense, we encourage you to reach out to staff for clarification.
+If you are uncertain about the eligibility of an expense, we encourage you to reach out to staff for clarification.

 Eligibility

-Applicants must meet the following application criteria:
+To be eligible for funding, applicants must meet and demonstrate the following application criteria:

 We will not provide grant funding, financial support or any other financial or in-kind contribution to any person, including any individual, body, business, or entity, that hosts, arranges, contributes to or promotes Conversion Practices.
 Learn more about this policy on LaserFiche.

-Apply for the RISE Fun
+Apply for the RISE Fund

 Staff contacts